diegogadens/betting-host/README.md

 2. Enter the folder `cd betting-host`

-3. Run it: (the commands below assume you are in a unix like terminal, linux or macOS)
+3. Run it: (the commands below assume you are in a unix like terminal, such as linux or macOS)

     You have 2 options to enter data (it reads data from stdin).